All About Other Nutrients

 Cranberry and health

-People who wish to take a cranberry supplement should talk to a medical professional BEFORE taking it.
+People who wish to take an acidophilus supplement should talk to a medical professional BEFORE taking it.

-lifestage age Amount (per day)
+Lifestage Age Amount (per day)

 INFANTS 0-12mths Fresh fruit and juice are fine

-Fresh fruit and juice are fine
+CHILDREN 9-18yrs Fresh fruit and juice are fine

 ADULTS 19-50yrs